 Tall ships deliver economic boost during uncertain time

-Organizers of the Tall Ships Nova Scotia 2009 festival are expecting an economic impact in the province of about $40 million.
+Port Hawkesbury is expecting the Tall Ships festival to have an economic impact of about $3-4 million.
 Sail Training International photo.

 [PORT HAWKESBURY, NS] — Strait area merchants are hoping a two-day visit by the tall ships will provide a much-needed boost to the area's battered economy.